 My Equipment includes The Yaesu FT-1000D, MFJ 989C Tuner and The Ameritron AL-80B amplifier.
 I have the MFJ 1701 to switch antennas, the Rigblaster Pro for digital modes and the FT-2500M for 2 meters.

 My main interests for ham radio are in antennas and DXing.
-In October of 2009 I received The ARRL-DXCC Number 1 Honor Roll and I am working towards the 2500 on the DXCC Challenge Plaque.
+In October of 2009 I received The ARRL-DXCC Number 1 Honor Roll and I received my medallion for 2500 band countries on the DXCC Challenge plaque in 2013.
+I am endeavering to add to that as time goes on.

 I have a small garden every summer that I enjoy taking care of.
 The garden is a place for quiet serenity.
 At times, this is priceless.
 I have been retired since 1990 from American Telephone and Telegraph where I worked as a Communication Technician both trouble shooting and building Private Line circuits mostly in North America and Mexico, including the Hawaiian Islands.
 I also worked for The Radio Corporation of America as a Computer Technician building proto-type Memory Systems.